 Why Mobile Forensic Investigations Happen

-Types of Data Acquisition
+The Different Types of Data Acquisition

-Why Can Deleted Files Be Recovered?
+How Can Deleted Files Be Recovered?

-The flash memory in mobile devices doesn’t actually delete files until it needs to open up space for something new.
-It simply “deindexes” it, essentially forgetting where it is.
+The flash memory in mobile devices doesn’t delete files until it needs to open up space for something new.
+It merely “deindexes” it, essentially forgetting where it is.
 It’s still stored, but the phone doesn’t know where or what it is.

 The more recently you’ve deleted something, the less likely it will have been overwritten.
 If you deleted something months ago, and you use your phone a lot, there’s a good chance that the file system will have overwritten it already.
 If you only deleted it a few days ago, the chances are higher that it’s still there somewhere.